2026 Ranking

 $50K to $90K 9% projected growth

-HVAC sits lower on this list in terms of median salary but higher in terms of where the field is headed over the next decade.
-The heat pump transition is the single largest shift in residential mechanical systems since the adoption of central air conditioning, driven by state electrification mandates, federal tax credits, and consumer demand for efficiency.
-Technicians who already hold EPA 608 certification and add heat pump installation to their skill set are positioning themselves at the front of a wave that most of the existing HVAC workforce has not yet caught.
-Commercial HVAC specialists who manage building automation systems earn $80K to $100K, and the transition into facility management pushes compensation past $120K.
-The trade school path takes 6 months to 2 years, and the apprenticeship route pays you throughout.
+HVAC technicians have a lower median salary than most trades on this list, but strong momentum.
+The shift to heat pumps is the biggest change in residential mechanical systems since the rise of central air conditioning.
+State electrification mandates, federal tax credits, and consumer demand for efficiency are driving that shift.
+Technicians who hold an EPA 608 certification and add heat pump installation to their skill set are ahead of most of the current workforce.
+Commercial HVAC specialists who manage building automation systems earn $80,000 to $100,000.
+Moving into facility management can push pay past $120,000.
+Training takes six months to two years, and apprenticeships pay throughout.

 HVAC Technician openings